LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/Developing/developing-with-faas.md

 ### Code Validation

 The code of each lambda is parsed and syntax validated to reduce the amount of possible errors.
-These checks ensure that not only compliancy with technical requirements (e.g. ECMAScript compliance) are met but also restrictions mandated by the Functions platform (e.g. <100.000 characters per lambda) are upheld.
+These checks ensure that not only compliance with technical requirements (e.g. ECMAScript compliance) are met, but also restrictions mandated by the Functions platform (e.g. <100.000 characters per lambda) are upheld.

 ### Editor Sidebar